Elijah-Silva/covid/README.md

 # Coronavirus Dashboard

-The purpose of this application is to share statistics about the coronavirus epidemic using data from the WHO.
+The purpose of this application is to share statistics about the coronavirus epidemic using data from the European Centre for Disease Prevention and Control (ECDC).
 The user can observe a number of statistics related to the virus, on both a national and global level, including, number of cases, number of deaths, new cases, new deaths, cases per million individuals and deaths per million individuals.

 ## Deployment